Socionics Fi Function Description

 Time orientation: Past Perfect.

-Cognitive empathy - an interest in another's personal individuality; the ability to form an image of another person, understand their personal characteristics, and manage their behavior.
+An interest in another's personal individuality, effective assistance and responsiveness to those in need.
+Conscience, compassion.
+The ability to form an image of another person, understand their personal characteristics, and manage their behavior.

 Introverted Fi: The desire and ability to maintain established relationships and psychological distances.